 The RI Support Guidelines shows what the state of RI and Providence Plantations believes that father and mother with that amount of adjusted gross income would pay for support if the parents were living with each other as a family.
-Daycare costs for reasonable and necessary work related daycare are added onto that amount.
+Daycare costs for reasonable and necessary work related daycare are factored into the child support amount.

-The non custodial parent pursuant to the minimum guidelines should be obligated to pay a percentage of that amount set forth above that is the same same percentage of that persons adjusted gross income to the total adjusted gross income of both parties.
+The non-custodial parent, pursuant to the minimum guidelines, should be obligated to pay a percentage of the amount, set forth above, that is the same percentage of that person’s adjusted gross income to the total adjusted gross income of both parties.

-What could cause a Providence Family Law Judge to go over and above the minimums for support?
+What could cause a Providence Family Court Judge to go over and above the minimums for support?